awesome-css-group/awesome-css/README.md

 Feel free to dive in!
 Open an issue or submit PRs.

-Awesoem CSS follows the [Contributor Covenant][contributor-covenant] Code of Conduct.
+Awesome CSS follows the [Contributor Covenant][contributor-covenant] Code of Conduct.

 ## License